myrestop/myblog/runflow_developer_point.md

-# The full developer manual of the productivity application RunFlow
+# The full developer manual of productivity application RunFlow

 Earlier we introduced the [basic](runflow_basic_point.md) and [advanced](runflow_advanced_point.md) functions of RunFlow, this article is a developer manual specially prepared for developers.
 Let's take a look at the practical functions.